What is mange?

 Mange is a parasitic skin disease caused by microscopic mites.
-Two different mange mites cause skin disease in dogs.
-One lives just under the surface of the skin, while the other resides deep in the hair follicles.
+Two different mange mites cause this skin disease in dogs.
+One lives just under the surface of the skin (sarcoptic mange - see the handout “Sarcoptic Mange in Dogs” for more information), while the other resides in the hair follicles (demodectic mange).
 Although both mites share similar characteristics, there are also important differences.
 It is important not to confuse the two types of mange because they have different causes, treatments, and prognoses.

 What causes demodectic mange?

-Demodectic mange, sometimes just called "demodex" or "red mange", is the most common form of mange in dogs.
-It is caused by the Demodex canis, a parasite that lives in the hair follicles of dogs.
+Demodectic mange is caused by a parasitic mite (Demodex canis or Demodex injal) that lives in the hair follicles of dogs.
 Under the microscope, this mite is shaped like a cigar with eight legs.
+Demodectic mange, sometimes just called ‘Demodex’ or ‘red mange’, is the most common form of mange in dogs.

 Is demodectic mange contagious?

 No, demodectic mange is not contagious to other animals or humans.
 Demodex mites are transmitted to puppies from their mother during the first few days of life.
-Since the mite is found on virtually all dogs, exposure of a normal dog to one with demodectic mange is not dangerous.
+Since the mite is found on virtually all dogs, exposure of a healthy dog to one with demodectic mange is not dangerous, as the immune system must be depressed for mange to develop.

 Why doesn't the immune system mature correctly in some dogs?

-Development of the immune system is under genetic or hereditary control.
-Thus, an affected dog often has littermates that are also affected.
+The development of the immune system is under genetic or hereditary control.
+An affected dog often has littermates that are also affected.
 Owners of littermates should be alerted to watch for the development of mange in their puppies.
-Because the disease is due to a genetic defect, affected dogs should not be bred, and the parents of the affected dog should not be bred again.
+Because the disease is due to a genetic defect, affected dogs should not be bred and the parents of the affected dog should not be bred again.

 What does demodectic mange do to the dog?

-Surprisingly, a dog with demodectic mange usually does not itch severely, even though it loses hair in patches.
+Surprisingly, a dog with demodectic mange may not itch severely, even though it loses hair in patches.
 The hair loss usually begins on the face, especially around the eyes.
-When there are only a few patches of hair loss, the condition is called localized demodectic mange.
-If the disease spreads to many areas of the skin, it becomes generalized demodectic mange.
+When there are only a few patches of hair loss, the condition is referred to as localized demodectic mange.
+If the disease spreads to many areas of the skin, the condition is referred to as generalized demodectic mange.

 How is demodectic mange diagnosed?